eval/nero/README.md

      # ```
      # => {secret: "EAyq yqEEmsq", very_secret: "Cywo woCCkqo (try breaking this!)"}

-     # By overriding `init_options` we restrict or require options, provide defaults and can do any other setup.
+     # By overriding `init_options` we can restrict/require options,
+     # provide default values and do any other setup.
      # By default an option is available via `options[:foo]`.
      def init_options(n: 10)
        super # no specific assignments, so available via `options[:n]`.